cinderblock/3-Phase-Controller/README.md

    1. Run `yarn mlx` again to reset the gain to a better value iff there is a problem.
 1. Load calibration data onto device
    1. Reset device
-   1. `dfu-programmer.exe atmega32u4 flash --force <SERIALNUMBER>.hex`
+   1. `dfu-programmer.exe ATmega32u4 flash --force <SerialNumber>.hex`
 1. Test the motor
    1. power cycle the supply
    1. `yarn test`
-      1. sysytem will check for devices present and present the serial number
+      1. Check for devices present and present the serial number
       1. `<enter>` starts a sine test
       1. `cX <enter>` to to constant X force.